soeren-m/pixelpart-plugin-godot3/README.md

-# pixelpart for Godot 3
+# Pixelpart for Godot 3